Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Review of Different Measurement Schemes

-Except the optical gain, the measurement scheme also significantly impacts the precision of estimation for stochastic gravitational wave signal.
-The effectiveness of a measurement scheme is primarily determined by two key factors:
+In addition to the optical gain, the measurement scheme significantly impacts the precision of estimating stochastic gravitational wave signals.
+The effectiveness of a measurement scheme is primarily determined by two factors: